pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 for other users' portfolios.
 ```

-Handing that to the Analyst persona produces the Requirements/Entities/Approach/Structure/Operations/Norms/Safeguards Canvas the same way Module 1 walked through for the commission engine.
-Two of the fields are worth calling out because they're exactly where the open design questions live — and, just like the commission engine's `spec.md` in Module 1, an unresolved question here is a **blocked Canvas**, not a detail for the Architect persona to guess at later:
+Handing that to the Analyst persona produces the Requirements/Entities/Approach/Structure/Operations/Norms/Safeguards Canvas the same way [Agentic SPDD](/posts/agentic-spdd-multi-agent/) walked through for the commission engine.
+Two of the fields are worth calling out because they're exactly where the open design questions live — and, just like the commission engine's Canvas in that post, an unresolved question here is a **blocked Canvas**, not a detail for the Architect persona to guess at later:

 ```
 Open questions surfaced by the Analyst persona (must be resolved before Code):